Top 10 Car Makes That Cost the Most to Maintain

 Chrysler is a pretty diverse car manufacturer, having cars ranging from affordable as a commuter car up to the higher-end luxury vehicle.
 Chrysler is a part of the Big Three automobile manufacturers in the United States and has been producing vehicles for quite some time.

 Due to the complexity and technology that goes into Chrysler vehicles, you can expect the parts and labor costs to be a little higher than most.

 10. Dodge: $10,600

 Last but not least is Dodge, another major domestic car manufacturer here in the United States.
 Dodge makes just about everything from cars to SUVs to full-size pickup trucks.
-While Dodge does have their fair share of high-end sports cars such as the Demon or Hellcat, the biggest cost when it comes to maintaining these vehicles comes from the frequency in which you have to repair them.
-While built great, Dodge vehicles do have a reputation for spending a lot of time in the repair shop.
+While Dodge does have its fair share of high-end sports cars, such as the Demon or Hellcat, the highest cost for maintaining these vehicles comes from the frequency in which you have to repair them.
+While built great, Dodge vehicles have a reputation for spending a lot of time in the repair shop.

 How Can I Save Money on Car Maintenance?

 Drivers are keeping their cars longer than ever, and the average age of vehicles on the road is nearly 12 years old today.
 That’s why maintenance is critical to keeping your car running reliably and preventing costly breakdowns.